Napkins (The Bear): Development

-In May 2024, Hulu confirmed that the sixth episode of the season would be titled "Napkins", and was to be written by Catherine Schetina and directed by main cast member Ayo Edebiri.
+In May 2024, Hulu confirmed that the sixth episode of the season would be titled "Napkins", and was to be written by Catherine Schetina and directed by main castmember Ayo Edebiri.
 It was Schetina's third writing credit and Edebiri's first directing credit.
 Edebiri was confirmed to make her directorial debut in March 2024.

-Writing

-In 2025 a BuzzFeed writer quoted Mikey's yelled line "Dude, I fucking heard you!
-Shut the fuck up!" followed by the reasonable-volume "See?
-That.
-It's basically that all the time," addressed to Tina, as a very succinct, fair, and funny summary of life at the Original Beef of Chicagoland.
+Series costar Lionel Boyce described the episode as a keystone of the season, commenting, "[Tina] felt her world was ending, and there's this sliver of hope in this dark place.
+We've all had that feeling of being at a crossroads, you're lost, wondering what am I going to do?
+And then you find something unexpected."

+Set decoration

+Colón-Zayas shared her ideas about the look of Tina's apartment with Edebiri, saying, "For me, it was important having the whole pride of being Puerto Rican.
+So a vejigante, the flag, Roberto Clemente.
+And cleanliness.
+It doesn't have to be OCD, but it couldn't be chaos.
+That was important to me.
+I feel like so often in stories that are not told by us, there's crosses everywhere."

+Production design

+Diego Garcia, who designed the Ballbreaker animations for season 1, returned to make new material for this flashback episode, including new game over screens.

 Filming

 While filming the second season, series creator Christopher Storer approached Edebiri over an opportunity to direct an episode in the third season.
 She said that as they stared at the scripts, "'Napkins' was the one that we both said, and I was just like, 'I would chew off my right arm in front of you if I could direct it.
 Because that would be a dream.'"
 To prepare, she joined the Directors Guild of America and took a few courses.
 She said, "It was really a blast and an honor to get to helm an episode that showcases everything that Liza can do."
-Liza Colón-Zayas commented, "Since day one, my girl is confident.
-Because she's smart and she's curious and she prepares.
+Colón-Zayas commented, "Since day one, my girl is confident.
+Because she's smart, and she's curious, and she prepares.
 And we've had two years of working together, so there's already a bond and respect.
 It was so easy.
 I knew she was ready, but it was like she had been doing this forever.
 It was very gentle, very easy."
 According to cinematographer Andrew Wehde, "[Ayo] wanted to move the camera a lot.
 She wanted to make something that felt special on her own.
 And you can see it.
 You can really see how this episode stands out.
-I love when Tina goes into the restaurant for the first time, and it immediately transports you back to season one, the way the zooms are flying in and the camera's flying around the place and everyone's screaming.
+I love when Tina goes into the restaurant for the first time, and it immediately transports you back to season 1, the way the zooms are flying in, and the camera's flying around the place, and everyone's screaming.
 That was so fun."